shawn-nyk/tp/docs/DeveloperGuide.md

   1b1.
 InternHunter displays an error message and informs the user that the index is out of bounds. <br />
   Use case resumes from step 1.

+#### Use case: UC14 - Finding applications

+* Similar to finding companies except user is finding applications.

+#### Use case: UC15 - List all applications

+* Similar to listing all companies except user is listing all applications

-#### Use case: UC12 - Add user profile item
+#### Use case: UC16 - Add user profile item

-Guarantees: Addition of user profile item is successful

-**MSS**

-1. User requests to add a user profile item to the user profile and provides details.
+* Similar to adding a company except user is adding a user profile item.
-2. InternHunter adds the user profile item to the user profile. <br />
-    Use case ends.

-**Extensions**

- 1a.
-InternHunter detects an error in the input format. <br />
-  1a1.
-InternHunter displays an error message and informs the user of the valid input format. <br />
-  Use case resumes from step 1.

-#### Use case: UC13 - Delete a user profile item
+#### Use case: UC15 - Delete a user profile item

-Precondition: User already has an existing list of user profile items <br/>
-Guarantees: Deletion of user profile item is successful

-**MSS**

-1. User requests to delete a user profile item from the user profile.
-2. InternHunter removes the user profile item from the user profile. <br/>
-    Use case ends.

-**Extensions**

- 1a.
-InternHunter detects an error in the input format. <br/>
-  1a1.
-InternHunter displays an error message and informs the user of the valid input format. <br/>
-  Use case resumes from step 1.

- 1b.
-InternHunter detects an invalid index. <br/>
-  1b1.
-InternHunter displays an error message and informs the user that the index is out of bounds. <br/>
-  Use case resumes from step 1.
+* Similar to deleting a company except user is deleting a user profile item.

-#### Use case: UC14 - Edit a user profile item
+#### Use case: UC16 - Edit a user profile item

-Precondition: User already has an existing list of user profile items <br/>
-Guarantees: Editing of user profile item is successful

-**MSS**

-1. User requests to edit the details of a user profile item and provides details.
-2. InternHunter edits the user profile item in the user profile. <br/>
-    Use case ends.

-**Extensions**

- 1a.
-InternHunter detects an error in the input format. <br/>
-  1a1.
-InternHunter displays an error message and informs the user of the valid input format. <br/>
-  Use case resumes from step 1.

- 1b.
-InternHunter detects an invalid index. <br/>
-  1b1.
-InternHunter displays an error message and informs the user that the index is out of bounds. <br/>
-  Use case resumes from step 1.
+* Similar to editing a company except user is editing a user profile item.

-#### Use case: UC15 - View a user profile item
+#### Use case: UC17 - View a user profile item

-Precondition: User already has an existing list of user profile items <br/>
-Guarantees: Viewing of user profile item is successful

-**MSS**

-1. User requests to view the details of a user profile item.
+* Similar to viewing a company except  user is viewing a user profile item.
-2. InternHunter shows the details of this user profile item. <br/>
-    Use case ends.

-**Extensions**

- 1a.
-InternHunter detects an error in the input format. <br/>
-  1a1.
-InternHunter displays an error message and informs the user of the valid input format. <br/>
-  Use case resumes from step 1.

- 1b.
-InternHunter detects an invalid index. <br/>
-  1b1.
-InternHunter displays an error message and informs the user that the index is out of bounds. <br/>
-  Use case resumes from step 1.
+#### Use case: UC17 - Finding user profile items

+* Similar to finding companies except user is finding user profile items.

+#### Use case: UC19 - List all user profile items

+* Similar to listing all companies except user is listing all user profiles items

+#### Use case: UC15 - Matching skills in user profile to internship requirements

 #### Use case: UC16 - Switch tabs